neos/neos-ui/README.md

 Adding unit tests is fairly simple, just create a file on the same tree level as your changed/new feature, named `[filename].spec.js` and karma will execute all tests found within the spec file, other than that, just orient yourself on the existing tests.

-#### <a name="behavior-tests"></a> Writing behavior tests
+#### <a name="integration-tests"></a> Writing integration tests
-The behavior behavior tests are running on a selenium grid which is installed & started by the `npm run selenium:start` command, and executed by [WebdriverIO](http://webdriver.io/).
+The integration tests are running on a selenium grid which is installed & started by the `npm run selenium:start` command, and executed by [WebdriverIO](http://webdriver.io/).
 Assertions are written with [chai](http://chaijs.com/).
-To run the behavior tests, execute `npm run selenium:start` first, and `npm run selenium:run` in a separate session afterwards.
+To run the integration tests, execute `npm run selenium:start` first, and `npm run selenium:run` in a separate session afterwards.

-Adding behavior tests is as simple as creating unit tests, the only difference is that the file should end with `*.behavior.js` instead of `*.spec.js`.
+Adding integration tests is as simple as creating unit tests, the only difference is that the file should end with `*.behavior.js` instead of `*.spec.js`.

 #### Libraries which are used by the application
 | Name          | Description/Usecase          |